 - Wayne State University

-In 1956, under the control of the Detroit Board of Education, Wayne State University, by formal action of the Governor and Legislature of Michigan, became a formal university.
-The early history of the university, dating back to 1868, is an account of originally unrelated colleges and schools which were united in 1933 into a single institution.
+In 1956, under the control of the Detroit Board of Education, Wayne State University, by action of the Governor and Legislature of Michigan, became a formal university.
+The early history of the university, dating back to 1868, is an account of originally unrelated colleges and schools, which united in 1933 into a single institution.

-Wayne State University is Michigan's only urban research university, located in the heart of Detroit's University Cultural Center, spanning 203 acres and is only a short distance from first-class museums, theaters, concert halls and sports arenas.
-Wayne State University is a comprehensive and diverse university with over 27,000 students enrolled in 13 schools and colleges.
-There are more than 380 academic programs including bachelor's, master's and doctoral degrees; post-baccalaureate, graduate and specialist certificates; and professional programs.
-Wayne State University is comprised of over 100 buildings and has 5 extension centers in the metropolitan area.
+Wayne State University is Michigan's only urban research university, located in the heart of Detroit's University Cultural Center, spanning 203 acres and is only a short distance from first-class museums, theaters, concert halls, and sports arenas.
+Wayne State University is a comprehensive and diverse university with nearly 25,000 students enrolled in 13 schools and colleges.
+There are more than 350 academic programs including bachelor's, master's and doctoral degrees; post-baccalaureate, graduate and specialist certificates; and professional programs.
+Wayne State University is comprised of over 100 buildings and has 6 satellite campuses in the metropolitan area.

 As a university committed to excellence, Wayne State supports a thriving program for top scholars in its Irvin D. Reid Honors College; as a university of opportunity, Wayne State also enrolls a certain percentage of students who may require academic and financial assistance, and provides tailored programs to help these students take best advantage of its vibrant community of learners.